Have your own question? Then pitch it to us!

 Catholics hold to the term “transubstantiation” to describe the reality of Christ’s presence in the Eucharist.
 They borrow terms from the philosophy of Aristotle to express the belief that during the Eucharist the substance of bread and wine is changed into the substance of the body and blood of Christ, while the accidents of bread and wine (what they look, feel and taste like) remain the same as they were before.
 Lutherans prefer to avoid the term transubstantiation and use other terms to describe their belief in the full reality of Christ’s presence.

 Since I am not Lutheran, I may not have done full justice to the Lutheran position on the Eucharist, and would welcome any corrections from those who know more.
-But I feel certain that there is much more agreement between Catholics and Lutherans on this matter than we often realize.
+However, I feel certain that there is much more agreement between Catholics and Lutherans on this matter than we often realize.
 I thank you for your most interesting question and hope this has helped to provide an answer.